Efficient total face coloring of planar and toroidal maps: SETFCs based on the square tiling

-In this section, we determine SETCCs based on the square tiling \cite{Branko} of $\mathbb{R}^2$ whose vertex set is the lattice $\mathbb{Z}^2$.
+In this section, we determine SETFCs based on the square tiling of $\mathbb{R}^2$ whose vertex set is the lattice $\mathbb{Z}^2$.

-\begin{theorem} There exist plane and toroidal 2-cell complexes based on the square tiling of $\mathbb{R}^2$ admitting SETCCs via rectangular tiles that are the interior-disjoint union of translated copies of $[0,5]\times[0,1]$ and their continuation over all of $\mathbb{R}^2$.
-Let $Y_{[]}$ be the smallest such 2-cell complex.
-Then $Y_{[]}$ has 1-skeleton $\sigma(Y_{[]})=K_5$, which is obtained on the toroid produced by identifying the left and right sides of the rectangle $[0,5]\times[0,1]$ as well as its bottom and top sides, but with the top side translated two units to the right with respect to the bottom side.
-Moreover, if $d_{[]}$ is an SETCC of $Y_{[]}$, then each of $Y_{[]}^0$, $Y_{[]}^1$ and $Y_{[]}^2$ use just once each of the colors in $[5]$ in $d_{[]}$. \end{theorem}
+\begin{theorem} There are SETFCs on planar and toroidal maps based on the square tiling of $\mathbb{R}^2$ by rectangular tiles that are interior-disjoint unions of translated copies of $[0,5]\times[0,1]$, including their continuation, or concatenation, over all of $\mathbb{R}^2$.
+Let $Y_{[]}$ be the smallest such toroidal map.
+Then $Y_{[]}$ has as its 1-skeleton $\sigma(Y_{[]})$ the graph $\sigma(Y_{[]})=K_5$ obtained by identifying the left and right sides of the rectangle $[0,5]\times[0,1]$ as well as its bottom and top sides but with the top side translated two units to the right with respect to the bottom side.
+Moreover, if $d_{[]}$ is an SETFC of $Y_{[]}$, then each of $V(Y_{[]})$, $E(Y_{[]})$ and $F(Y_{[]})$ use just once each of the colors in $[5]$ in $d_{[]}$. \end{theorem}